 Keep the home safe after water damage

 Once you have cleaned off the water and the debris, it is time to keep the home safe and rid it of any health related problem resulting from the water damage.
 How do you do that?
 It is by getting the home disinfected.
 Pour some bleach into hot water and use the solution to clean the interior.
 Mop the floor using this solution and also clean the furniture with it.
 If any foam gets soaked, leave it to dry in the sun.
 The ultraviolet ray cushion the sun will easily penetrate the interior of the cushion and get any microorganism in them killed.
-The sun will also help to dry off any water that may be logged in the cushion.
+The sun will also help to dry off any water that may be logged in the cushion from flood damage.

 Get things done on time